 The UCI Libraries will continue to take steps to manage the serials collection, to avoid a serials cancellation, and to continue providing critical resources for teaching and research.

 One strategy is to minimize the duplication of content, and when the content is equivalent, to give preference to digital formats over print.
 The UCI Libraries are engaged in a review of serials subscriptions where we currently purchase both the print and electronic versions of a title.
 At this time, we have identified a number of titles where we feel confident that we can rely solely on the electronic version with a minimum of problems for the campus community.

-Our proposed list is composed of selected print titles that duplicate the electronic content, where the long-term archiving and accessibility of the journal content are well assured.
-As part of our contracts with the publishers, the UC system has perpetual access to the online content and receives one print archival copy of each journal.
-These archival copies are being stored in a shared print journal archive at the Southern Regional Library Facility (SRLF).
-Users will be able to receive articles via digital desktop delivery or interlibrary loan if needed.
+Our proposed journal lists are composed of selected print titles that duplicate the electronic content.
+Online access is available to UCI users, and if the print versions are needed as a backup, users will be able to receive articles via digital desktop delivery or interlibrary loan.
+In many cases, the UC system has perpetual access to the online content and receives one print archival copy of each journal as part of our contracts.
+These archival copies are being stored in the shared print journal archive at the Southern Regional Library Facility (SRLF).
+So the long-term archiving and accessibility of the journal content are well assured.